 He is excited to bring years of experience to private practice and considers it such a privilege to do this work of helping people understand themselves and their relationships, and then aiding in the healing and restoration that can come with good, evidence-based treatment.
 However, the best treatment approaches are only as good as the collaborative relationship.
 Lots of research shows, that people get better in the context of relationships, and in the therapeutic relationship, he understands that healing can't happen without first establishing trust, understanding, and rapport.
 He will work hard to earn your trust and build confidence while empowering you by teaching you everything you want to know about how treatment works and why we might choose one approach over another.
 He is a very relaxed and laid-back presence, and he enjoys his work.
-Right now Jeff is referring most clients to his colleagues as his schedule is full, but please do still give him a call and he'd be happy to point you in the direction that makes the most sense to you.
+Don't hesitate to reach out and let Jeff know how he can help.